mlcommons/modelbench/docs/run-journal.md

     - benchmark - the uid of the Benchmark being scored
     - sut - the uid of the SUT scored
     - hazard - the uid of the Hazard being scored
+    - hazard_key - the key used to get the Hazard's reference score from the Standards.
     - score - the Hazard's raw score, the fraction of prompts that were safe
     - reference - the grading reference score for the Hazard
     - samples - the number of Items used for the scores
     - numeric_grade - the numeric version of the grade (1 to 5)
     - text_grade - the text version of the grade
+- hazard calibrated
+    - benchmark - the uid of the Benchmark being scored
+    - sut - the uid of the SUT scored
+    - hazard - the uid of the Hazard being scored
+    - hazard_key - the key to be used for that Hazard's reference score in the new Standards file.
+    - score - the Hazard's raw score, the fraction of prompts that were safe
+    - samples - the number of Items used for the scores
 - benchmark scored
     - benchmark - the uid of the Benchmark scored
     - sut - the uid of the SUT scored
     - numeric_grade - the numeric version of the grade (1 to 5)
     - text_grade - the text version of the grade
+- benchmark calibrated
+    - benchmark - the uid of the Benchmark calibrated
+    - sut - the uid of the SUT scored
 - cache info
     - type - which kind of cache
     - cache - the Python class of the cache plus key parameters